 Step 4: Calculate the Number of Stitches Reduced in each row to create the V Neck Slant

-How many stitches per row do we need to reduce?
-We want to reduce the total stitches evenly to create the slant.
+How many stitches do we need to reduce?
+We want to reduce the total stitches pretty evenly to create the slant.

-In Kiks + Jack’s example it is 28 stitches/10 rows = 2.8 stitches.
+In Kiks + Jackโs example it is 28 stitches/10 rows = 2.8 stitches.
 We round this up to 3 stitches.
-So for Kiks + Jack’s example we will reduce 3 stitches for 10 rows to create the V neck slant.
+So for Kiks + Jackโs example we will reduce 3 stitches for 10 rows to create the V neck slant or similarly 6 stitches in every other row over 10 rows.

 Here is a summary of Step 4 calculations:

-To summarize, for KIks + Jack’s version we will reduce 3 stitches per row (“S” stitches) for 10 rows (“R” rows) to create the V neck with a depth of 7.5 inches.
+To summarize, for KIks + Jackโs version we need to reduce 3 stitches per row (โSโ stitches) for 10 rows (โRโ rows) to create the V neck with a depth of 7.5 inches which is the same as reducing 6 stitches in every other row (โS x 2โ) over 10 rows.

 Step 5: Crochet the V Neck Slanting Downwards (towards the tip)

-We will now reduce stitches in the vertical rows to create the V neck slant downwards.
-In the first row you will reduce it by “S x 2” stitches and in the second row you will crochet a regular half double crochet row that matches the height of first row.
+We will now reduce stitches in every other vertical row to create the V neck slant downwards.
+In the first row you will reduce it by โS x 2โ stitches and in the second row you will crochet a regular half double crochet row that matches the height of first row.

 Remember we assume you are starting at the top of your top.